Buffon's Problem determines Gaussian Curvature in three Geometries: A General Framework

+Any Riemannian surface with constant Gaussian curvature is isometric to one of these surfaces: the plane, $\mathds R^2$; the sphere of radius $r$, $\mathds{S}_r$; or for any positive real number $k$, the Poincar\'{e} disk with its usual metric scaled by a factor of $k^2$, $\mathds{H}_k$.
+Take $M$ to be any one of these surfaces.
+The group $\mathcal G$ of isometries of $M$ acts transitively on $M$.
+For any $g$ in $\mathcal G$ and $x$ in $M$, denote by $gx$ the result of applying the transformation $g$ to the point $x$.
+For any subset $S$ of $M$, denote by $gS$ the set Henceforth, take $L$ to be any positive real number if $M$ is $\mathds R^2$ or $\mathds H_k$, and if $M$ is $\mathds S_r$, take $L$ to be equal to $\tfrac{\pi r}{2n}$ for any natural number $n$ that is greater than 1.

-\begin{definition} \emph{A grating $G(L)$ on $M$ with equator $\mathcal E$ and spacing $L$} is a set of geodesics in $M$ that intersect $\mathcal E$ at right angles and whose set of intersections with $\mathcal E$ form an evenly spaced set of points $\mathcal E_L$ with smallest spacing equal to $L$. \end{definition}
+\begin{definition} An \emph{equator for $M$} is a directed geodesic in $M$.
+A \emph{grating line} for an equator $\mathcal E$ is a geodesic that intersects $\mathcal E$ at a right angle.
+A \emph{grating $G(L)$ for $M$ with equator $\mathcal E$ and spacing $2L$} is a set of grating lines for $\mathcal E$ so that $G(L)\cap \mathcal E$ is an evenly spaced set of points with smallest spacing equal to $2L$. \end{definition}